Elchanz3/android_kernel_samsung_r11s/Documentation/driver-api/pm/devices.rst

 	is probed against the device in question by passing them to the :c:func:`dev_pm_set_driver_flags` helper function.]
-If the first of these flags is set, the PM core will not apply the direct-complete procedure described above to the given device and, consequently, to any of its ancestors.
+If the first of these flags is set, the PM core will not apply the direct-complete procedure described above to the given device and, consequenty, to any of its ancestors.
 The second flag, when set, informs the middle layer code (bus types, device types, PM domains, classes) that it should take the return value of the ``->prepare`` callback provided by the driver